5 hours on Mackinac Island - a photo journal

 Shepler's Ferry departs Mackinaw City Marina

-While visiting family in Mackinaw City on July 31, 2004, I decided to make a brief visit to Mackinac Island.
-I recently bought a higher resolution camera and wanted to get some new photos.
+While visiting my parents in Mackinaw City, Michigan on July 31, 2004, I decided to make a daytrip to Mackinac Island.
+I had recently purchased a higher resolution camera and wanted to get some new photos for MightyMac.org.
+While I recommend setting aside a whole day for visiting Mackinac Island (or staying overnight if your budget permits), a good time can still be had in just a half day.

-Saturday morning was overcast and foggy and followed a rainy Friday, so I almost didn't go.
-But while debating how to spend the day, the sun poked though and I decided to make the trip.
+This Saturday morning was overcast and foggy and followed a rainy Friday, so I almost didn't go.
+But while debating how to spend the day, the sun poked through and I decided to make the trip to Mackinac Island.

-Arriving on the Island about 10:30AM, it was hard to figure out what the weather was doing.
+Arriving on Mackinac Island about 10:30AM, it was hard to figure out what the weather was doing.
 It stayed foggy, while changing briefly between sunny, cloudy or lightly raining.
 I walked east on the main street, taking a few photos.
-The downtown was busy, but not crowded.
+The downtown was busy, but not crowded the way it can be during the peak tourist season from mid-July until mid-August.

 view of village of Mackinac Island

-At the east end of town I climbed a set of about 150 steps up to Huron Road, a street with Victorian homes on one side and a bluff on the other.
+At the east end of town, I climbed a set of about 150 steps up to Huron Road, a street with Victorian homes on one side and a bluff on the other.
 You can get up there by streets, but it is a lot longer walk.
-This stretch overlooks the town from the east and is one of my favorites.
+This stretch overlooks the Mackinac Island downton from the east and is one of my favorites.
 There are rarely many people around and you get views of the community that most people never see.
 I took many photos of the harbor, downtown, and nearby Round Island & Round Island Passage Lighthouses.

 Ferry boats entering Mackinac harbor